SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/direct.rst

 .. note::

-    **Key Insight:** DIRECT's "potentially optimal" selection is the key to its balance.
+    DIRECT's "potentially optimal" selection is the key to its balance.
 A rectangle is potentially optimal if no other rectangle is both smaller and has a better center value.
 This Pareto criterion ensures that both small rectangles in good regions AND large unexplored rectangles